logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-desktop-applications/testing-wpf-applications/about/_index.md

 Generally, only a small subset of a control's properties are useful for identification.
 Some properties of a given control may have highly volatile values, and therefore cannot be used for reliable identification.
 Other properties may be quite constant \(e.g., enabled=true\), but other controls of the same class might well have the exact same value for that property.
 Ideally, you need to find property values that are both persistent for a given control and unique.
 If necessary, a combination of two or more property-value pairs may be used for identification.

-**Note:** TestArchitect discovers information about WPF controls at runtime using Reflection technology.
+{{<note>}} TestArchitect discovers information about WPF controls at runtime using Reflection technology.

 The [Interface Viewer](/reuse/../TA_Help/Topics/Interface_def_Viewer.html) is a powerful support tool that allows you to view all of a control's available properties, to capture and save all or parts of an interface definition, and to explore the controls of an application's interface.
 The following image depicts the Interface Viewer examining the controls of aWPF application.